Keir Starmer: Appointment

 As the leader of the majority party in the House of Commons, Starmer was appointed prime minister, First Lord of the Treasury and Minister for the Civil Service by King Charles III on 5 July 2024, becoming the first Labour prime minister since Gordon Brown in 2010 and the first one to win a general election since Tony Blair in 2005.
-He and his wife, Victoria, were driven from Buckingham Palace to Downing Street.
+He also became the first prime minister to enter office with a knighthood since Alec Douglas-Home.
+Starmer and his wife, Victoria, were driven from Buckingham Palace to Downing Street.
 Starmer stopped the car on the way back from the palace to go on a walkabout in Downing Street to meet cheering crowds.

 In his first speech as prime minister, Starmer paid tribute to his predecessor, Rishi Sunak, saying "his achievement as the first British Asian prime minister of our country should not be underestimated by anyone" and he also recognised "the dedication and hard work he brought to his leadership", but added that the people of the UK had voted for change:

 You have given us a clear mandate, and we will use it to deliver change.
 To restore service and respect to politics, end the era of noisy performance, tread more lightly on your lives, and unite our country.
 Four nations, standing together again, facing down, as we have so often in our past, the challenges of an insecure world.
 Committed to a calm and patient rebuilding.
 So with respect and humility, I invite you all to join this government of service in the mission of national renewal.
 Our work is urgent and we begin it today.

 Other world leaders, including Joe Biden and Justin Trudeau, as well as Blair and Brown, congratulated Starmer upon his appointment as prime minister.
 One of his first acts was to declare the Rwanda asylum plan "dead": the Home Secretary, Yvette Cooper, would establish a Border Security Command to tackle smuggling gangs which facilitate illegal migrant crossings over the English Channel.
 Starmer went on a tour of the four nations of the UK, meeting with leaders including John Swinney, Michelle O'Neill, and Vaughan Gething.
 He also met the twelve regional mayors and announced the establishment of the Council of the Nations and Regions.
 On 24 July 2024 he attended his first Prime Minister's Questions in the Commons.